pearcej/cppds/_sources/AlgorithmAnalysis/HashTables.rst

 The second major C++ data structure is the hash table.
-As you probably recall, hash tables differ from arrays in that you can access items in a hash table by a key rather than a position.
+As you may recall, hash tables differ from arrays in that you can access items in a hash table by a key rather than a position.
 Later in this book you will see that there are many ways to implement a hash table.
 The thing that is most important to notice right now is that the get